jyutzler/Bridge-Systems/system.md

 #### 4NT
 4NT: quantitative balanced hand (16-18 HCP), no four-card major.
+### Opener Minimum Rebids
+Opener’s rebids are natural and standard.
+Unless the hand qualifies for a [Strong Rebid](#strong-rebids), make one of the following bids.

+   * pass: partner is a passed hand, you have a minimum with 3-card support or a sub-minimum with 4-card support
+   * 1NT: balanced with 2 or 3-card support for partner,
+or unbalanced with a stiff A or K in partner's suit and no other alternative
+   * rebid suit: 6-cards or strong 5
+   * new suit (non-reverse): 4-cards
+   * raise to 2: minimum, usually 4-cards, though good 3-card support is acceptable if notrump is not
+   * jump raise: invitational, 17-18 dummy points
+   * 3NT: to play, usually long running minor
+   * double jump shift: game force, splinter
+   * jump to game: 18-19 balanced

 ### Opener Jump to 2NT
 Opener's jump to 2NT shows a stronger-than-1NT opening (18-19 HCP).
 Responder's rebids are mostly natural.